 The most immediate ruling could come June 29 from federal Judge Shelly Dick of the U.S. Middle District Court of Louisiana.
 Evans said the court will adopt a map that features a second majority-minority district, which the judge, in her June 6 ruling, identified as the appropriate remedy in the case.

-It was a session that the Republican-dominated Legislature held unwillingly after Dick, an appointee of President Barack Obama, ruled that the U.S. House districts lawmakers approved in February had been racially gerrymandered.
+It was a session that the Republican-dominated Legislature held unwillingly after Dick, an appointee of President Barack Obama, ruled that the U.S. House districts lawmakers approved had been racially gerrymandered.
 That map features just one majority-Black district and five majority-white districts despite the state having nearly one-third Black population.

 Lawmakers had until this past Monday to submit a map with a second majority-Black district or else the judge would enact a map of her choosing.
 Dick has scheduled a June 29 hearing where the plaintiffs are expecting her to enact the map that same day.